COSI-Lab/MirrorWebsite/README.md

 a modern design and have the site be responsive as well.

 ## Setup
-To compile the Sass and Jade files, download [Rake](https://github.com/ruby/rake) and run the rakefile by running the command `rake`.
+To compile the Sass and Jade files, type `npm install` (assuming npm is already installed) and then either run the specific gulp tasks like `gulp jade` / `gulp sass`, or have them recompile on modifications with `gulp watch`

 ## Tools used
 - Sass